subhadip10/gojek/README.md

  - Final Script for model training and prediction.

- - Third file contains exploration and analysis done to reach final solution in .html format
+ - Third file contains exploration and analysis done to reach final solution in .pdf format

  - There is a write up of the steps and insights found during solution development